braidchat/braid/docs/stack.md

 ### Why not React Native?
 Or Native apps?

-  why not React Native, native?

 to have something useable asap (can reuse majority of client code)

 may reconsider in future